Brendao1/acebook-bcds/README.md

 User can creat a post
 ![](/images/Acebook6_new_post_by_me.png)

-User can update/delete their own posts
+User can like a post and can update/delete their own posts
 ![](/images/Acebook8_new_post_with_like.png)

 ## References